-Man of Tomorrow has quickly become one of my most highly anticipated reads each week.
+Man of Tomorrow #6 is here and this series has quickly become one of my most highly anticipated reads each week.
 Being able to enjoy a solid issue every week with a fulfilling start, middle and end has been totally satisfying.
 However, it wasn’t long before we received our first two part story-arc which began in the previous issue.

 Thanks to the climactic ending featured in the last issue, I couldn’t wait to get my hands on the concluding chapter.
 Due to the weekly release schedule, everything was still so fresh in my mind.
 If that wasn’t enough, the cover picks up directly on from where we left off.